Skip to main content

 Loading...

-• Select Bootloader offset, choose: NO bootloader.
+• Select Bootloader offset, and choose: NO bootloader.

 Loading...